|

 ||

-Toward Oryahovo the countryside is beautiful again.
-I am not sure if overnight accommodation is available in Mizia.
-Maybe. |
+Toward Oryahovo the countryside is beautiful.
+I am not sure if overnight accommodations are available in Mizia. |

-Unfortunately the site has no English language variant.
-The ferry is working 24 hours, its schedule is: - from Oryahovo to Bechet: each second hour starting from 12; - from Bechet to Oryahovo: each second hour starting from 11.
-No price for a bicycle, but a walker is charged by 1 EURO :) |
+Unfortunately the site has no English language interpretation.
+The ferry runs 24 hours a day, its schedule is: - from Oryahovo to Bechet: each second hour starting from 12; - from Bechet to Oryahovo: each second hour starting from 13.
+No price for a bicycle, but a walker is charged by 2 EURO :) |

 Sector V. D The route from Oryahovo to Nikopol